If you’re the parent of a tween or teen, chances are they’re not the only ones going back to school. Their smartphones are going back too.

 Google Play and Apple’s App Store have measures in place to review and vet apps to help ensure that they are safe and secure.
 Third-party sites may not have that process in place.
 In fact, some third-party sites may intentionally host malicious apps as part of a broader scam.
 Granted, cybercriminals have found ways to work around Google and Apple’s review process, yet the chances of downloading a safe app from them are far greater than anywhere else.
 Furthermore, both Google and Apple are quick to remove malicious apps once discovered, making their stores that much safer.

-The same advice applies for these devices as well—strong online protection software, password management, VPN usage, and so on.
+The same advice applies to these devices as well—strong online protection software, password management, VPN usage, and so on.
 What’s good for a smartphone is good for laptops and desktops too.

 For laptops in particular, you can track these devices as well, just like a smartphone.
 The process differs from smartphones, yet it’s still quite straightforward.
 Windows and Mac users can enable the following settings—and you can click the links below for complete instructions from the source: